-General reference : Frison-Roche, M.-A. (ed.), Les outils de la Compliance, série "Régulations & Compliance", Journal of Regulation & Compliance (JoRC) & Dalloz, 2020, to be published.
+General reference : Frison-Roche, M.-A. (ed.), Les outils de la Compliance, série "Régulations & Compliance", Journal of Regulation & Compliance (JoRC) & Dalloz, 2021.

-In parallel, a book in English Compliance Tools, is published in another collection co-published by the Journal of Regulation & Compliance and Bruylant.
+In parallel, the book is published in an English version Compliance Tools, co-edited by the Journal of Regulation & Compliance and Bruylant.

 This volume is the continuation of the books dedicated to Compliance in this collection.